Chris Riley, Chief of Staff

-Werner serves as Gov. Deal's top liaison to state and local officials.
-A graduate of the University of Georgia and Emory University School of Law, Werner previously served as Deputy Executive Counsel and the policy advisor on Public Safety.
+Werner serves as Gov. Deal's Executive Counsel.
+A graduate of the University of Georgia and Emory University School of Law, Werner was previously the Chief Operating Officer of the Georgia Department of Economic Development and Deal's Chief Operating Officer.
+He also served as deputy chief of staff of legislative and external affairs, deputy executive counsel and as the policy advisor on Public Safety.
 He also held staff positions in both the state House and state Senate.
-He is the co-chairman of the Governor's Special Council on Criminal Justice Reform, co-chairman of the Legislative Affairs Committee of the Young Lawyers Division of the State Bar of Georgia and a member of the Federalist Society.
-He and his wife, Suzanne, reside in Atlanta and are members of Peachtree Road United Methodist Church.
+Werner served as the co-chairman of the Governor's Special Council on Criminal Justice Reform and as co-chairman of the Legislative Affairs Committee of the Young Lawyers Division of the State Bar of Georgia.
+He is currently a member of the Georgia Ports Authority and the Federalist Society.
+He and his wife, Suzanne, have one daughter.
+They reside in Atlanta and are members of Peachtree Road United Methodist Church.

 MacCartney was appointed as chief financial officer and director of the Office of Planning and Budget by Gov. Deal in October 2012.
 MacCartney began her career in the Governor's Office of Planning and Budget in 2001.
 She left in 2003 to become the senior policy adviser for budget and government affairs at the Georgia Student Finance Commission.
 MacCartney returned to OPB in 2005 as director of the education division and was promoted to deputy director in 2010.
 While at OPB, she was the state leader for the Federal Stabilization and Education Jobs programs and provided oversight for the divisions of technology and administration.
 She served as the deputy superintendent for Race to the Top implementation, providing oversight and management of Georgia's Race to the Top application.
 MacCartney earned a bachelor's degree in Science and a master's degree in Public Administration from Georgia Southern University.
 She and her husband, Andrew, have two children.
-They reside in Marietta.
+They live in Marietta.